nembrinj/protofablab/topics/02_raspPI/README.md

 ![port forwarding](images/portforwarding.PNG)

-To check if this worked, first determine the public ip address of your raspberry pi.
+To check if this worked, first determine the public IP address of your raspberry pi.
 There are numerous ways to do this, but one of the easiest is just to call the website `icanhazip.com`.

     curl icanhazip.com

-Call the ip address you receive with the port you just opened in your web browser.
+Call the IP address you receive with the port you just opened in your web browser.
-An nginx screen should be visible from the wider internet, but it won't redirect you to the actual web api application, because the IP address is not matching the configured domain-names in nginx.
+An Nginx screen should be visible from the wider internet, but it won't redirect you to the actual web api application, because the IP address is not matching the configured domain-names in Nginx.

 So the next step is to set up a memorable domain name, so that you don't have to remember your IP address.